benitodarder/java-jboss-6-default/README.md

-# jboss-6-crud-service
+# jboss-6-default
-Simple CRUD service to expose a database
+Sample webapps to run on a stock JBoss 6.